opensearch-project/opensearch-benchmark-workloads/vectorsearch/README.md

 ### Running a Random Dataset benchmark

-The vectorsearch workload supports generating random vectors for benchmarking without requiring external datasets.
+The vectorsearch workload supports generating vectors for benchmarking without requiring external datasets.
 This is useful for quick performance testing and development.

+#### Vector Generation

+Vectors are generated using `sklearn.datasets.make_blobs` which produces Gaussian clustered data rather than uniform random vectors.
+This is important because:

+- **Uniform random vectors** are approximately equidistant in high-dimensional space, creating no natural neighborhoods.
+This results in worst-case behavior for graph-based ANN algorithms (like HNSW) and produces recall/latency numbers that are not representative of real-world workloads.
+- **Clustered vectors (make_blobs)** have realistic neighborhood structure similar to real embeddings (text, image), allowing HNSW to build efficient navigable graphs and producing meaningful benchmark results.

+Cluster centers are generated once with a fixed seed and shared across all parallel indexing clients, ensuring consistent global cluster structure regardless of the number of processes.

+Default configuration:
+- `num_centers=2000` — With ~800K-1.5M docs per segment, this gives 400-750 vectors per cluster per segment,
+  well above HNSW's M parameter for strong intra-cluster connectivity.
+- `cluster_std=0.5` — Controls the spread of points around each center.
+At 0.5, clusters have clear structure with slight overlap at boundaries, producing realistic transitions between neighborhoods without creating overly isolated islands that could degrade cross-cluster search.

 #### Available Test Procedures